hiltmon/hiltmon.github.io/content/blog/they-will-not-come/index.md

 ---
 title: "They will not come"
-date: 2014-06-28 16:39:10 -0400
+date: 2014-06-28T16:39:10-04:00

 ---

 {{< figure src="images/kifu-is-going-dark.png" width=225 height=215 class="image-right" >}}

 > "If you build it, they will come"
 > -- Field of Dreams

-On Monday night, June 30, 2014, I'll be taking the [Kifu](http://www.kifuapp.com) servers down and putting up a static sunset site.
+On Monday night, June 30, 2014, I'll be taking the Kifu servers down and putting up a static sunset site.

 *I built it, they did not come.* It's time to go dark.